aouyar/aouyar.github.com/pybackup/index.md

 About
 -----

+Backups scripts in _Python_, being developed as an alternative to backup task specific custom shell scripts.
+Backup jobs are defined in a configuration file and different backup methods are implemented by plugins, that improve on error checking and reporting.

 Development started, when I was fed up with developing custom shell scripts for each backup task, and needed something with better error checking and reporting.